ancientwar-lord/ainewsRepoter/README.md

 ## 🧩 Usage Scenarios

 ### 1. Chatting with the AI
 - Type or speak your message.
-The AI responds with both text and spoken output, with the avatar lipsyncing the response.
+The AI responds with both text and spoken output, with the avatar lip syncing the response.

 ### 2. Voice-Only Interaction
 - Say "Hi Lotus" to activate.
 Speak your query.
 The AI responds aloud.
-Say "Thanks Lotus" or wait for timeout to deactivate.
+Say "Thanks Lotus" or wait for a timeout to deactivate.

 ### 3. Continuous Conversation
 - Enable conversation mode for hands-free, ongoing interaction.
 The app will listen and respond in a loop.